-I am a lecturer in Psychology in Education and I investigate the core neurocognitive mechanisms underlying well-being of children and adolescents.
+I am a senior lecturer (Associated Professor) in Psychology in Education and I investigate the core neurocognitive mechanisms underlying well-being of children and adolescents.
 I examine modulations in these mechanisms by contemplative practices developing mindfulness, compassion, forgiveness, gratitude and other healthy qualities of the mind.
 I am particularly interested in neurodevelopmental trajectories of existential well-being linked to meaning and purpose in life.
-This research aims to contribute to broader understanding of changes in the mind and brain associated with well-being across the lifespan with implications for education.
+This research aims to contribute to broader understanding of changes in the mind and brain associated with well-being across the lifespan with implications for education and wider societal well-being.
 In my research I apply an integrative multi-method approach with primary focus on converging evidence from event-related brain potentials, psychophysiological markers, reaction time measures and self-report/informant report questionnaires.